The Falls Church Farmers Market is already one of the best things about living here. Let's make it even better.

 This isn't about changing what works.
 Current vendors keep their spots.
 The expansion would use street space alongside the existing market for new activities and for the many small businesses and vendors on the waitlist who can't get in today because there's simply no room.
 More variety for shoppers, more opportunity for local entrepreneurs, and a better Saturday morning for everyone.

 Nearby communities already do this.
-Alexandria closes a block of N. Royal Street for its 70+ vendor Old Town Farmers Market.
-The Mosaic District market closes District Avenue every Sunday and recently expanded onto Strawberry Lane, making it one of the largest markets in Northern Virginia.
-The Westover Farmers Market in Arlington closes McKinley Road every Sunday.
+Alexandria closes N. Royal Street for its Old Town Farmers Market.
+Mosaic District closes District Avenue in Merrifield.
+Westover in Arlington closes McKinley Road.
 If our neighbors can do it, so can we.

 Current vendors keep their spots.
 New street space is for additional activities and categories that add to the experience.